Sanish32/ns-3/README.md

 # What is this repository?
 This repository contains the ns-3 codes for generating test data.
 The installation guide can be found in https://www.nsnam.org/docs/release/3.44/installation/html/index.html.
 Please follow the necessary steps to download, build and test ns-3 simulator (https://www.nsnam.org/docs/release/3.44/installation/html/quick-start.html).

 There is a scratch folder inside the ns-3.44 folder (this folder is inside ns-allinone-3.44) and now, copy/move the localization_3log1.cc.
 This C++ file is used for generating our synthetic test data.
-Adjusting `seed' and `run' variables (inside main function) allows to introduce randomness in our multiple test data, since adjusting those variables change the initial locations of UEs, BSs and FBS.
+Adjusting ``seed'' and `run' variables (inside main function) allows to introduce randomness in our multiple test data, since adjusting those variables change the initial locations of UEs, BSs and FBS.

 # Running a ns-3 code
 Now, once you have localization_3log1.cc in scratch folder, go to the location of scratch folder in the terminal.
 To do this, follow the following steps: